odubno/gauss-naive-bayes/README.md

 ```
 $ pip install requests
 ```

+In some sections you'll see "Click to expand".
+Click it to view the Python code.

 ## Skeleton
 Import the necessary libraries and create the GaussNB class.
 This will be the foundation for the rest of the code.